m235917b/deep-q-fight/README.md

 pip install -r requirements.txt

 If you do not have CUDA available, or want to run PyTorch on CPU, or want to run the project on Mac/Linux you will have to manually install all required packages.
 To do this, first create an empty virtual environment and activate it.
-Then install the following packages:
+Then install the following packages (or any other compatible versions):

-numpy
+numpy==1.24.1
+numba==0.57.1
+pygame==2.5.0

+Then you need to install PyTorch.
+To do this, visit [PyTorch start locally](https://pytorch.org/get-started/locally/) and configure the settings for your specifications and OS, then install the required torch version with the generated pip instruction from this site.

+# running the project